obstropolos/sprig/README.md

 # Sprigbot

-The following is a Sprig slackbot that tracks GitHub PRs, lists them based on review status, and pings users based on those needing review or those ready to merge.
+The following is a slackbot called "Sprig" that tracks GitHub PRs, and lists them based on status.

 ### To Dos
 - Add assignment capabilities to tag slack members
-- Add the ability to add all PRs from a single repo

 ## Functional Requirements
 - Flask